xkhainguyen/xkhainguyen/README.md

 - 👋 Hi, I’m Khai, a graduate student at CMU
 - 👀 I’m interested in optimization-first planning and control for robotic systems
 - 🌱 I’m currently working on TinyMPC for embedded applications
-- 💞️ I’m looking at sample-efficient learning-based control
+- 💞️ I’m looking into sample-efficient learning-based control
 - 📫 Reach me via my [LinkedIn](https://www.linkedin.com/in/khainx/)

 <!---